 - Real-time quotes

 J.B.
 Hunt Transport Services Inc. is an American trucking company with a fleet of over 12,000 trucks and over 100,000 trailers and containers, making it the largest provider of this type of service in the United States.
 The company has its own set of APIs called JBHT and offers the following business tools:

 - Quote requests (but only for full trucks)

 - Document exchange

 - Creating, modifying, planning, and searching for orders

-Learn more about fleet management and vital software for it from our recent article.
+Learn more about fleet management software development from our recent article.

 Shipping API Aggregators

 If your company needs to process a lot of orders and work with several carriers, then connecting with them can turn into a challenge.
 However, there is a simpler solution, namely the shipping API aggregators.
 These platforms are integrated with several carriers, and you can easily implement them in your business in order to receive information through one channel.
 There are several popular solutions of this type on the market.